 Celtic football fans and why Palestine matters

-The consequence for the Irish in Scotland in the late 19th century was that their assimilation into mainstream Scottish society was blocked, forcing them to create parallel social structures and cultural organisations of their own for the purposes of survival.
+Thus their assimilation into mainstream Scottish society was blocked, forcing them to create parallel social structures and cultural organisations of their own for the purposes of survival.
 Celtic FC came into being as part of this process.

 Which brings us onto the furore over the intention of Celtic supporters to fly Palestinian flags during the club’s European Champions League qualifying fixture against Hapoel Beer Sheva of Israel.
 Celtic supporters, along with the aforementioned republicand and nationalist community in Ireland, have long embraced the Palestinian struggle against occupation and apartheid as their own.
 It is an affinity based on a shared experience of colonial oppression and the religious, cultural, and racial bigotry upon which it rests.
 Laid bare, Israel is a settler colonial state that exists at the negation of the Palestinian people, a people whose existence has been reduced to a living hell on a daily basis as a consequence.